-Check Fluids Regularly
+4. Check Fluid Levels Regularly

 Windshield washer fluid is held in a reservoir that is usually visibly accessible from under the hood.
-Fill levels are generally assessed by looking at the filler spout or reservoir and eyeballing the fluid seen through the semi-opaque container.
+Fill levels are generally assessed by looking at the filler spout or reservoir and viewing the fluid seen through the semi-opaque container.
 It’s difficult to over-fill this reservoir, so when in doubt, add more fluid.

 Brake fluid is easily accessible from underneath the hood as well.
 The reservoir is usually located directly on top of the brake master cylinder, which is almost always on the firewall (back wall of the engine compartment) directly in front of the driver.
 Do not open this reservoir unless you are adding fluid.
-If you are low on brake fluid, there's a reason and it needs to be found and resolved immediately.
+If you are low on brake fluid, there's a reason it’s dropping and that reason needs to be found and resolved immediately.
 Your brakes are your car’s primary safety item.
 Never neglect them.

 Grease is a different matter.
 Most of the time there's no easy to way to access grease points on your car.
 Some of them may even require partial disassembly of parts to access.
 Pay attention to your owner’s manual and its recommendation for greasing components on your vehicle.
 Then stick to those intervals.
 A large number of failures to mechanical components on a car are due to a lack of lubrication.

-Check Your Wheels and Tires
+5. Check Your Wheels and Tires